 2. Stay Connected

-If you don’t already have Zoom or another communication app on your computer or phone, now is the time to install one.
-It’s simply the best way to include anyone who might not be able to make it to your table this year, and it opens the door to enjoying not just the meal, but also crafts, games, and music together.
-Learning how to use it is easy, just follow our easy how-to guide.
-(Bonus: Download a Zoom background like the one below and you could just have the type of Thanksgiving spread you’ve always dreamed of!)
+If you don’t already have Zoom, WhatsApp or another chat app on your computer or phone, now is the time to install one.
+It’s the best way to include anyone who might not be able to make it to your table this year, and it allows you to enjoy not only the meal, but also crafts, games, and music together.
+Learning how to use it is a snap: Just follow our easy how-to guide.
+(Bonus: Download a Zoom background like the one below and you could have the luxe Thanksgiving spread of your dreams!)

 3. Turn to Fun Printables

-The first steps to enjoying yourself around the holidays?
-Making sure the little ones are entertained with engaging activities and dedicating yourself to some advance planning so you have more time for fun during the celebration.
-This printable Thanksgiving Workbook (below) is full of brain teasers and coloring pages for the kids and loads of Thanksgiving preparation tips and techniques for you.
+Keep kids’ hands and brains occupied until feast time!
+(It’s a long day.)
+Make sure tots stay entertained with engaging activities and advance planning so you have more time for fun during the party.
+This printable Thanksgiving Workbook is full of brain-teasers and coloring pages and loads of Thanksgiving preparation tips and techniques for you.

 4. Cook Together